yankang18/FedBCD/README.md

 - NUSWIDE
 - MIMIC-III

-You can adopt any dataset to run the code, but you have to prepare the code by yourself.
+You can adopt any dataset to run the code.

 ## Getting Started